microsoft/react-native-gallery/README.md

 1. Clone the repository.
 2. In the root directory of the repository on your device, run `yarn`.
 3. In the same directory run `npx react-native run-windows`.

-# Installing React Native Gallery

-If you would prefer to avoid building the project from scratch, you can install and run the .appx for the app.
-Follow the following steps:

-1. Clone the repository.
-2. Checkout the v0.64.0-preview.5 branch.
-3. Run `yarn start`.
-4. Open windows/rngallery_1.0.2.0_Win32_Test/rngallery_1.0.2.0_Win32.appx.
-5. Install app and launch.

 # Contributing